adap/flower/doc/source/fed/0004-20230725-fed-ephemeral-id.md

 Experiments on `11th Gen Intel(R) Core(TM) i7-11800H @ 2.30GHz` show that generating one 2048-bit RSA key pair takes ~42 ms; signing on one 8 MB message takes ~5.7 ms, and verifying the signature of a 8 MB message takes ~5.1 ms. (8 MB message means a model update with a million parameters, double type.)

 In addition, the signature system will cause minor comunication overhead.
-This includes a 256-bit signature for each message and 451-byte serialized public keys in the setup phase.
+This includes a 256-bit signature for each message and 451-byte (PEM) / 294-byte (DER) serialized public keys in the setup phase.
+FYI, Privacy-Enhanced Mail (PEM) is a de facto file format for storing and sending cryptographic keys.
+It was designed to transmit messages through systems that only support ASCII.
+But we can also use Distinguished Encoding Rules (DER), a binary format of encoding a data value of any data types including nested data structures, which directly store keys as bytes.

 The results indicate that computing capacity on the client side should suffice to create RSA keys, sign, and verify signatures.

 ## Discussion